ImSidow/ImSidow/README.md

 A skilled web developer with **over 3 years of experience** building custom web applications.
 During my career, I've worked with 3 different companies and had the opportunity to build a wide variety of web applications, including inventory management systems, currency exchange platforms and e-government web apps.

-I am also an open-source contributor. i learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source contributor.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
 <br>

 ### **My Tech Stack**